 - Pay attention to inflation expectations in bond markets (e.g., TIPS spread).

-The CPI measures the change in prices for a set basket of goods and services.
-Inflation is the general rate of price increase across the entire economy.
+CPI tracks price changes for a fixed selection of goods and services, while inflation reflects the overall rise in prices throughout the economy.
 CPI is one tool used to measure inflation.

 By understanding the basics of forex fundamental analysis, traders can better interpret the implications of economic indicators such as inflation rates and employment data, allowing them to make more informed decisions in the dynamic Forex market.